Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Method

-The classification module trains a label classifier to accurately predict the label of a piece of information as either true (0) or false (1).
+The design of these modules is guided by the theoretical results in Theorem \ref{theorem:single} and Proposition \ref{theorem:multi}.
+Specifically, to minimize the target error, it is necessary to reduce the first three terms in Inequality~(\ref{eq:multi}).
+Accordingly, each module is designed to reduce one of these three terms.
+The classification module aims to reduce the term $\sum_{j=1}^k\epsilon_{S_j}(h)$ in Inequality~(\ref{eq:multi}).
+To this end, it trains a label classifier to accurately predict the label of a piece of information as true (0) or false (1).
 Concretely, the label classifier takes the features $\textbf{x}$ of each piece of information as input and predicts its probability of being 1, i.e., $p(\hat{y}=1|\textbf{x})$.
 Given that only source domain information is labeled, the label classifier is trained using labelled source domain information.
 The covariate alignment module trains a domain classifier to predict whether a piece of information is from a source domain or the target domain.
-As the objective of this module is to alleviate the feature distribution difference between source domains and the target domain, the domain classifier is trained to be perplexed in distinguishing between source domain information and target domain information \citep{ganin2016domain}.
+As the objective of this module is to mitigate the feature distribution discrepancy between source domains and the target domain (i.e., reducing the term $\sum_{j=1}^k\hat{d}_{\mathcal{H} }(\mathcal{D}_{S_j},\mathcal{D}_T)$ in Inequality~(\ref{eq:multi})), it learns representations of information instances such that a well-trained domain classifier cannot discern whether an information instance is from a source domain or the target domain \citep{ganin2016domain}.